Conchita Wurst: Positive

-Criticism continued to be made following Conchita's victory.
+Negative

 Volkan Bozkır, then chairman of Turkey's foreign affairs committee, remarked "thank God we no longer participate in Eurovision".
 The leader of Poland's opposition Law and Justice (PiS) party, Jarosław Kaczyński, said that "Very disquieting things are going on in Europe, things that show decadence, downturn and we would like to reverse this trend."
-The spokesperson of the Law and Justice (PiS) party stated that "Conchita Wurst is (...) a symbol of Europe I don't want.
+A PiS spokesperson stated "Conchita Wurst is (...) a symbol of Europe I don't want.
 My Europe is based on Christian values."
-Deputy Prime Minister of Russia Dmitry Rogozin posted on social networking service Twitter that the result "showed supporters of European integration their European future: a bearded girl."
-Russia's opposition politician, the ultra-nationalist Vladimir Zhirinovsky, proclaimed "There's no limit to our outrage.
-It's the end of Europe", later adding that "Fifty years ago the Soviet army occupied Austria.
+Deputy Prime Minister of Russia Dmitry Rogozin posted on Twitter that the result "showed supporters of European integration their European future: a bearded girl."
+Russia's opposition politician, the ultra-nationalist Vladimir Zhirinovsky, said "There's no limit to our outrage.
+It's the end of Europe", later adding "Fifty years ago the Soviet army occupied Austria.
 We made a mistake in freeing Austria.
 We should have stayed."
 Deputy leader of Russia's opposition Communist Party, Valery Rashkin, announced that "The last Eurovision results exhausted our patience...
 We cannot tolerate this endless madness", calling for the foundation of an alternative, The Voice of Eurasia, in which Russia and its neighbouring allies could compete.
 The Russian Orthodox Church condemned Conchita's victory, with Vladimir Legoyda, chairman of the church's information department, describing it as "yet one more step in the rejection of the Christian identity of European culture", reflecting an attempt to "reinforce new cultural norms".
 A social media campaign involved Russian men shaving off their beards in protest at Conchita's victory; those taking part included broadcaster Andrey Malakhov and rapper Aleksander "ST" Stepanov.

 Patriarch Irinej of Serbia asserted that the 2014 Southeast Europe floods (mainly in Serbia and Bosnia and Herzegovina) were "divine punishment" from God for Conchita's victory.
 Metropolitan Amfilohije of Montenegro also blamed Conchita's victory for the floods.
 Irish television presenter for the BBC and former Eurovision BBC commentator Terry Wogan described that year's performance as a "freak show".

 Reacting to these critics, Conchita stated "It's so ridiculous!
 For me a perfect world would be when we don't have to talk about sexuality, where you're from, what you believe.
 Is this the worst thing in the mind of the politicians?"
 She stated her desire to perform in Russia for the country's LGBT community, "To tell them that they are not alone.
 The whole community around the world is standing behind them.
 They have to trust that if they open their mouth, then we can change something."
 To a reporter from The Observer, she commented: "It's funny that these people think I'm so powerful.
 I've figured out over the years, you can only hurt me if I love you; if I don't know you, I really don't care.
 There are people who want to kill me and I'm always like, 'Well, get in line, darling.'"